Kaansismanoglu/Kaansismanoglu/README.md

 # 💫 About Me:
-📚 I'm an Industrial Engineer at MEF University.<br>🔍 I’m currently working on Web Development and Data.<br>🔭 I’m currently learning Data Science and AI<br>👯 I’m looking to collaborate on AI<br>
+📚 I'm an Industrial Engineer Student at MEF University.<br>🔍 I’m currently working on Web Development and Data Analysis.<br>🔭 I’m currently learning Data Science and AI<br>👯 I’m looking to collaborate on AI<br>

 ## 🌐 Socials: